Tropic Thunder

-Paramount Pictures and DreamWorks released Tropic Thunder in the United States on August 13, 2008.
-It received generally positive reviews for its characters, story, faux trailers, and cast performances.
-However, the depiction of the mentally handicapped and use of blackface makeup attracted controversy.
+Tropic Thunder was released in the United States on August 13, 2008.
+It received generally positive reviews for its characters, story, faux trailers, and cast performances, with Downey Jr. being the most positively praised for his performance.
+However, the depiction of people with disabilities and the use of blackface makeup attracted controversy.
 The film opened at the top of the American box office and retained the number-one position for three consecutive weeks, ultimately grossing more than $195 million worldwide before its release on home media on November 18, 2008.
-Downey was nominated for an Academy Award, a BAFTA Award, and a Screen Actors Guild Award, while both he and Cruise received nominations for a Golden Globe Award.
+Downey was nominated as Best Supporting Actor for an Academy Award, a BAFTA Award, a Screen Actors Guild Award, and a Critics' Choice Movie Award, while both he and Cruise received nominations for a Golden Globe.